14. (tie) Illinois

 Minimum wage: $11 per hour

-Arkansas, once officially appointed the Land of Opportunity, is giving low-wage workers the chance to earn a bit extra this year.
+Arkansas, once officially appointed the Land of Opportunity, gave low-wage workers the chance to earn a bit extra this year.

 In 2018, voters approved three wage increases, the third of which took effect Jan.
 1, raising the minimum wage to $11 hourly.